 - Commercial banks mainly serve businesses.
 These banks offer services such as accepting deposits, granting business loans, and offering basic investment products.

-- Investment banks in USA are companies that give investment advice.
+- Investment banks are companies that give investment advice.
 They buy and sell stocks and bonds.
 Depending on the bank, they may not accept deposits or make loans, and not all are FDIC insured.

-Top Banks in USA
+List of Top 10 Banks in the USA

-As per Federal Reserve Statistics, top 10 large Banks in USA are given below.
-The assets are as on 31st March 2018.
+As per Federal Reserve Statistics, the top 10 large Banks in the USA are given below.
+The assets are as of 31st March 2018.

 #1.
 JPMorgan-Chase Bank